Australia is a mature antitrust litigation jurisdiction.

 For proceedings brought by ACCC, the typical duration of proceedings (assuming that the case runs to trial and does not settle before then) would be at least two to three years.
 Matters that settle before trial typically take about two years to conclude.
-That said, some cases run for considerably longer, for example, the civil proceedings initiated by the ACCC in relation to the alleged high voltage cable cartel took nine years to conclude.
+That said, some cases run for considerably longer, for example the civil proceedings initiated by the ACCC in relation to the alleged high voltage cable cartel took nine years to conclude.
 Such cases should be considered as outliers.
 The only criminal cartel case to be contested was completed, including a jury trial, within 18 months.

-Antitrust class actions have never been run to trial in Australia as they have settled pre-trial making it hard to determine a typical timeframe.
+Antitrust class actions have never been run to trial in Australia as they are either ongoing or have settled pretrial, making it hard to determine a typical timeframe.
 The two antitrust class actions that are currently on foot commenced in May 2019 and January 2021 respectively.

 The concept of suspension pending an investigation is not relevant for Australia.
 The ACCC would only initiate proceedings once it had concluded its investigations, and private parties typically would not initiate follow-on proceedings until after any proceedings initiated by the ACCC have concluded (so that they can rely on findings of fact made in those primary proceedings).

-In Australia, there are statutory class action regimes in the FCA and the Supreme Courts of New South Wales, Victoria, Queensland and Tasmania, which are State courts.
-The courts in the four other Australian States and Territories have limited provisions for group actions.
+In Australia, there are statutory class action regimes in the FCA and the Supreme Courts of New South Wales, Victoria, Queensland and Tasmania, which are state courts.
+The courts in the other Australian States and Territories have limited provisions for group actions.
 There is presently a bill before the West Australian parliament that will seek to introduce a regime for representative proceedings modelled on Part IVA of the Federal Court of Australia Act 1976 (Cth).
 The bill is substantively consistent with the analogous provisions in other states.

 Class Actions Regime